 - Unpaid/overdue taxes

-But if you’re considering filing for chapter 7 (complete bankruptcy), there are some instances where bankruptcy won’t erase the slate of debt clean:
+But if you’re considering filing for bankruptcy, there are some instances where bankruptcy won’t erase your debt:

 You’d need to prove that you’ve suffered an undue hardship, like a disability that prevents you from working to earn money and make your loan repayments.
 But you’ll also need to prove that you’ve made every attempt possible to pay down your debt, and that doing so has prevented you from maintaining a minimal standard of living.

 Another undue hardship could be that you were exposed to unfair or deceptive practices from your school, and that the debt you incurred is unfair.
 One example could be your school shutting down while you’re enrolled without reimbursing your tuition, leaving you with a load of loans to repay and no degree.
 In other cases, students are lured to attend fake schools, or schools that lie about their practices to attract paying students.
 However, proving some of these hardships to a bankruptcy court can be difficult.

 Looking to refinance your student loans?
 Our partner ConsumersAdvocate can help you rate-shop.
 Note: We may receive compensation when you click on the link below.

 In some cases, if you have unpaid income taxes three or more years prior to the date of your bankruptcy filing, you may be able to have the debts discharged.
 (Here are five ways to make doing taxes less painful.)
 But with more recent income tax obligations you might be out of luck.
 Like student loan debt there are a few cases in which you may be able to convince the judge, but those are the exception, not the rule.
 To get them considered for discharge, you’ll need to complete a very complicated test to prove it.
 You’re also on the hook for other business- or sales-related taxes, too.